vaunakiller/openmw-vr/README.md

 Current Status
 --------------

 The VR fork was written on windows with access only to the Oculus Rift headset.
-Consequentially the current state of the port may have any number of Oculus specific idiosyncrasies, only has default bindings for the Oculus Touch controllers, and will not compile on linux.
+Consequentially the current state of the port may have any number of Oculus specific idiosyncrasies, and may not build for linux.
 Users with the vive, the index, or any other openxr supporting VR headsets are encourage to suggest or contribute bindings for their respective headsets.

 Compatibility with general mods should be high, but this has not been thoroughly tested.
-Shaders have not been tested at all and may spawn spiders inside your headset.
+Custom shaders have not been tested at all.

 Installation (openmw vr)
 ------------------------